aradpls/Multimodal-Ground-Sensing-for-Prediction-of-Cracking-Severity-in-Pomegranate-Fruit-Trees/README.md

 - 📈 Statistical analysis code
 - 🧠 Fuzzy CNN+LSTM for Model-5 (best performing model)
 - 🧠 Binary CNN+LSTM for Model-5 (best performing model)
+Data organization is primarily handled in the Model-1 notebook, and adjustments are also generally made in the CNN+LSTM models notebook.

 <h4 align="center"> CNN+LSTM model configurations: </h4>